TritonDataCenter/rfd/rfd/0096/README.md

 NetBSD returns `EINVAL` if the sizes in questions are larger than `PTHREAD_MAX_NAMELEN_NP`.

+On Linux, threads by default inherit the process name.

 ## Use

 The primary use envisioned would be for utilities such as mdb(1), ps(1),